AlterMellion/InterstellarWar/README.md

 # Interstellar War

 # ToDo
+## Features
 - new enemy introduced after x points.
 Have two health points on the grey one.
-- add different shots
 - display overheat icon or something
+- add bonus when detroying a ship:
+    - a different weapon
-- add life up
+    - an additional life
-- change level after x points
+    - increase overheat
-- make enemy shot
+    - invicibility
-This will need refactoring
-- add a boss fight: music, sprite, etc
+- add a boss fight: music, sprite, etc. Make it shoot
-- add bonus effect when destroying enemy ship
-- start menu: improve readibility and make message blink
+- new level after winning: keep the same ships but make them shoot

+## Bugs
+- don't increment score when during the game over phase
 - check why the enemy ships stall, sometimes, after a collision,if the playership doesn't move
 - see if there is not a way to simplify the code to play an anim